 I help other lawyers research and write.
-And not only appeals, but also trial court briefs and motions.
-Substantively, I am a generalist with both civil and criminal experience.
-If you are too busy to handle legal writing tasks, would rather focus your efforts on other things, or are dealing with a conflicts issue in an appeal, then my services offer you a solution.
+Appellate litigation is my primary focus, but I also provide pre-litigation assessments, support trial teams by preparing briefs and motions, aid in mediation preparation, and conduct moot courts in advance of oral arguments.
+I am a generalist with both civil and criminal experience and pride myself on mastering detail quickly and efficiently.
+If you are too busy to handle legal writing tasks, would rather focus your efforts elsewhere, want a second set of eyes on a case or filing, or face a conflicts issue in an appeal, reach out and see how I can help.

 ABOUT JAMES DAVID

-At Harvard, I excelled in my studies but more importantly honed my approach to reasoning.
-Discussing the finer points of the law improved my ability to formulate pointed and persuasive arguments by forcing me to know all the details and to state them clearly.
+At Harvard, I honed my approach to reasoning.
+Discussing the finer points of the law improved my ability to formulate pointed and persuasive arguments by forcing me to know the details and to state them clearly.

 After law school, I served as a law clerk for a judge on the United States Court of Appeals for the Sixth Circuit.
-I read appellate briefs, prepared detailed legal memoranda at the request of my judge, and observed the process of judges deciding cases.
-Despite what is portrayed on television, appeals are frequently decided based on the written briefs submitted before oral argument takes place.
+I read appellate briefs, prepared detailed legal memoranda, and observed the process of judges deciding cases.
+Despite what is portrayed on television, appeals are decided based on the written briefs submitted before oral argument takes place.
 The purpose of oral argument is to reassure judges.
 The real work is done beforehand.

-The same is often true before an appeal can be taken.
+In many cases, the same is true even before an appeal.
 When cases are resolved before trial, written motions and briefs submitted to the court drive the settlement amount.
-And if a case does go to trial, the questions that trial will resolve are shaped by written motions and briefs.
+If a case does go to trial, the questions that trial will resolve are shaped by written motions and briefs.
 The importance of legal writing in litigation cannot be understated.